DeisherJohn/DailyCodingSolutions/docs/aboutme.md

 subtitle: Insights into an Aggie Engineer
 ---

 My name is John Deisher.
-I am a computer engineering graduate from Texas A&M, Fightin' Texas Aggie class of '18.
+I am a computer engineering graduate from Texas A&M University, Fightin' Texas Aggie class of '18.
 I am now living in Glebe, NSW, Australia where I continue to pursue my passion for coding and electronics.

 Some of my skills include:
 - Strong computer skills and fundamentals: C++, C, Python, Verilog.